Current Size: 100%

 This is all made possible through our partnership with lynda.com.
 Start learning here.

-Normally, using lynda.com requires a paid subscription, but as a TCPL cardholder you can access its content from any computer with an Internet connection simply by entering your 14-digit library card barcode and 4-digit PIN.
+Normally, using lynda.com requires a paid subscription, but as a TCPL cardholder and a Quincy resident, you can access its content from any computer with an Internet connection simply by entering your 14-digit library card barcode and 4-digit PIN.
+Thanks, lynda!

 (The best way to access free course content is through this page, so please bookmark accordingly.
 If you go directly to lynda.com you will need to use the option to login via an organization and then enter thomascranelibrary.org as the organization.
 Please also note that while the library's lynda.com accounts are accessible through mobile devices, they are not accessible through lynda.com apps.
 Use your mobile device's browser.)